 Expect off trail hiking, route-finding, map reading, charismatic megafauna, sweeping views, and fascinating landscapes as we traverse the sagebrush steppe together.

-If you want to become a more independent outdoors person, this is your fast track to understanding essential hiking safety skills, learning to read stories written into the landscape & finding your connection with place.
+If you want to become a more independent outdoors person, this is your fast track to understanding essential skills, learning to read stories written into the landscape & finding your connection with place.

 2 Days, One Night near Maupin, Oregon